Grab Your Buckets: Sour Cherry Season is Here!

 Sour cherries have a short 2-week period in late July, making them a rare and prized fruit.
-As consumers, we rarely see them in a grocery store - why are they so hard to find?
-Well, because they're smaller, more thin-skinned, more delicate, and juicier than their sweeter cousins, making them highly perishable.
+As consumers, we rarely see them in a grocery store.
+Why are they so hard to find?
+Well, because they're smaller, more thin-skinned, more delicate, and juicier than their sweeter cousins, sour cherries are highly perishable.

-As such, about 80% of the sour cherry supply is grown for commercial use - i.e. sold to businesses freeze-dried, dried, or frozen.
+About 80% of the sour cherry supply is grown for commercial use, sold to businesses freeze-dried, dried, or frozen.
 We source our sour cherries from Shoreline Cherries in Northern Michigan, the cherry capital of the nation.
 Here, the sandy soil, nearness to Lake Michigan, and climate of icy-cold winters and temperate summers, make it a uniquely ideal place to grow the succulent, ruby-red fruit.
-As a grower-owned company with family farms, they're dedicated to producing the highest quality fruit for our Award-winning Vanilla Bean & Sour Cherry Granola.
+As a grower-owned company with family farms, they're dedicated to producing the highest quality fruit for our award-winning Vanilla Bean & Sour Cherry Granola.

 - Sour Cherry Jam